(Includes a guest column by Mika Be)

 15-year-old Mika Be reported that the company is now experiencing a crisis that involves alleged “Greenwashing” – which will just not do with the Conscious Generation of young consumers.

-We asked Mika for her opinion on the situation.
+We asked Mika for his opinion on the situation.
 Here is Mika Be’s guest column on the SHEIN crisis from a teenager’s point of view:

 “Shein faces harsh backlash after creating a new animal-favoring hashtag while still allegedly engaging in fast fashion and using child labor.
 The company has recently released a new filter featuring a cartoon animal hugging the user, along with a new hashtag “#SHEINcares”.

 #SHEINcares Let’s join together to keep our animals protected!

 “The hypocrisy of the situation did not fail to be noticed by TikTok users who soon pointed out that SHEIN, in fact, does not care.
 The fashion industry produces 20 percent of global wastewater and 10 percent of global carbon emissions according to onegreenplanet.com, and fast fashion plays a large role in the constant production of chemicals that are terrible for the environment.
 Another point worth mentioning is that the users believe that SHEIN uses child labor.
 Many claimed that the fact that SHEIN has chosen to raise attention towards animals before children is sad and makes the company untrustworthy.

 why you shouldn’t buy from shein even though it’s ✨cheap✨ and ✨fast✨ and everything is ?just ?so ?cute?

 – Shein has historically used unethical practices, such as CHILD LABOR and SWEATSHOPS

 — swag monster ? (@strawberishawti) August 6, 2021